CCA Spark and Hadoop Developer Exam (CCA175)

 CCA175 is a hands-on, practical exam using Cloudera technologies.
 Each user is given their own CDH5 (currently 5.15.0) cluster pre-loaded with Spark 1.6, Spark 2.3, Impala, Crunch, Hive, Pig, Sqoop, Kafka, Flume, Kite, Hue, Oozie, DataFu, and many others (See a full list).
 In addition the cluster also comes with Python (2.6, 2.7, and 3.4), Perl 5.10, Elephant Bird, Cascading 2.6, Brickhouse, Hive Swarm, Scala 2.11, Scalding, IDEA, Sublime, Eclipse, and NetBeans.

 Python 3.4 Documentation

 Only the documentation, links, and resources listed above are accessible during the exam.
-All other websites, including Google/search functionality is disabled.
+All other websites, including Google/search functionality and access to Spark external packages is disabled.
 You may not use notes or other exam aids.